 The best tools for creating AI chatbot features are Wit.AI, Microsoft Bot Framework, and IBM Watson.
 Each of them has custom tools for building both basic features and advanced AI functionalities.

 Natural Language Processing

 However, NLP is also one of the greatest challenges in computer science.
 The reason is that it's hard for the computer to understand the user's message right.
-Things like sarcasm, idioms, figures of speech confuse the machine.
-So, the conversation sometimes may face a dead-end.
+Things like sarcasm, idioms, and figures of speech confuse the machine.
+So, the conversation may sometimes face a dead-end.

 Best Examples of Chatbots in Business